 or until filled

 College Transcript Credit

-Registration begins on Feb.
+Registration began on Feb.
 15, 2015.
-It is being coordinated through Fermilab's Education Office.
-Fermilab is conducting many workshops this summer - please be sure you select the correct modeling workshop at Wheaton Warrenville South High School, with the dates from June 15 - 26, 2015.
+It is coordinated through Fermilab's Education Office.
+Fermilab is conducting many workshops this summer - please be sure you select the correct Modeling Workshop at Wheaton Warrenville South High School, with dates from June 15 - 26, 2015.

 For online registration, you can register and pay with a credit card at the application link URL above.

 If you fill out the online form, select from the Modeling Biology, Modeling Chemistry, Modeling Physics: Mechanics or Modeling Physics: Electricity and Magnetism.

 If you'd rather use the printed form from the PDF file, you can pay by check, school purchase order, or credit card.
 Additionally, you can either mail or fax your registration in.
 Be sure to use these same course titles for the course name entry on the written form.

 We expect the workshops to fill quickly, so register as soon as possible after February 15, 2015.

 Our school is Wheaton Warrenville South High School, 1993 Tiger Trail, Wheaton, IL 60189.
 Here's a map.